mxsjoberg/michaelsjoberg.com/public/posts/a-deep-dive-into-computer-vision.md

 - for each interest point $ip_{1}$ in $I_{1}$, and for each $ip_{2}$ in $I_{2}$
     - compute similarity between features
-    - select point that maximise similarity measure
+    - select point that maximize similarity measure

 Feature-based methods are less sensitive to illumination and appearance, computationally cheaper than correlation-based methods (only need to match selected locations instead of every pixel), but have sparse correspondence maps, which is still sufficient for many tasks, and bad with constant or random regions.
 The choice of interest points is important, where an interest point is typically a corner, so need to detect same point independently in each image (repeatable detector, invariant to scaling, rotation), and need to recognize corresponding points in each image (distinctive descriptor, sufficiently complex to map with high probability).